dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

   the perfect case.
 - Double stick tape and velcro.
 This holds things together well enough to keep everything in place, but it can be repositioned if you need to change things.
-I ended up using double stick tape for the display, the `pi`, the switch, and cables.
+I ended up using double stick tape for the display, the **Pi**, the switch, and cables.
 Sometimes you need to use two layers of tape to position the component properly (like the screen).
 I used velcro to keep the battery in place, because it's the one thing you need to